events

 Snag fantastic giveaways, adding an extra layer of excitement to your experience.

 Spanish interpretation will be available, and presentations will be live-streamed for remote access.
-Everyone is welcome and encouraged to join this BIPOC-centered event.
+Everyone is welcome and encouraged to join this BIPOC-centered event.👶 Childcare Services Provided

-Childcare services will be available, ensuring all can participate in these enriching discussions without barriers.
+Childcare services will be available, ensuring all can participate in these enriching discussions without barriers.📆 Save the Date

 Mark your calendars for this inclusive and informative event, where housing equity takes center stage!